arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 Now that you have learned to implement the Modbus TCP between Opta™ devices using Arduino PLC IDE, try adding additional Modbus TCP compatible devices to your Modbus TCP communication network.

-Additionally, you can explore the possibilities by combining the Opta™ device's onboard features with the Modbus TCP communication network and deploy it as an enhancement solution for industrial management systems.
+Additionally, you can explore the possibilities by combining Opta™ device's onboard features with the Modbus TCP communication network and deploy it as an enhancement solution for industrial management systems.

 For more information regarding the Modbus RTU protocol implementation on an Opta™, it may interest you to check out ["Getting Started with Modbus RTU on Opta™"](https://docs.arduino.cc/tutorials/opta/getting-started-with-modbus-rtu) tutorial.